adamerose/PandasGUI/.github/ISSUE_TEMPLATE/bug_report.md

 app.exec_()
 ```

+**Also make sure you have the latest release (run `pip install --upgrade pandasgui`) and ensure you're still able to reproduce the bug.**

+---

 **Describe the bug**
 A clear and concise description of what the bug is and how to reproduce it.
 If applicable, add screenshots.